thaggie/psnake/README.md

 # psnake
-A simpe version of the snake game written in python using the curses library
+A simple version of the snake game written in python using the curses library.